-These should’t come as a surprise, but sometimes it’s helpful hearing things from someone else’s point of view.
+These shouldn’t come as a surprise, but sometimes it’s helpful hearing things from someone else’s point of view.
 And, I love giving my point of view 🙂

 Let’s take a look at what commonly get’s in your way.

-10 Reasons You Aren’t Reaching Your Maximum Potential
+10 Reasons Independent Insurance Agents Aren’t Reaching Their Potential

 Invariably, what happens to these types of agents is that going their own route will produce decent results where they may close 10 or 20 percent of their leads.
 They may also feel good by pocketing some money and getting positive feedback on their successes.
 But the reality is, if you don’t take shortcuts, follow a tried and true system, and take time to master the fundamentals, you can be successful perhaps as much as 75 percent of the time.